 For me, a great designer has the ability to create their own visual language but remain flexible and understanding when it comes to working with a client.
 Design should hopefully make the world a better place and the relationship between the designer and people, most immediately the client is vital in producing something of use and value.

-You recently went to New Designers, picking out some of the best emerging talent.
+You recently went to New Designers, picking out some of the best emerging talents.
 What do you look for when spotting the next big thing?

 New Designers is a wonderful show.
 I wish I’d had such a good opportunity when graduating.
 I’m always on the lookout for great surface design, so that’s my primary focus when visiting each year.
 Week one tends to offer more in that respect because, much like the course I teach, there are a number of textile students that are integrating the subject into their course, but this year I found some really interesting surface pieces across both weeks.